JohanBjoerklund/vim-colemak-dh/README.markdown

 1. Use [vim-plug](https://github.com/junegunn/vim-plug).
 2. Add to `.vimrc`: `Plug 'jooize/vim-colemak'`
 3. Run `vim +PlugInstall`
-4. You probably want to load vim-colemak last.
+4. You probably want to load vim-colemak-dh last.
 Reload the plugin at the bottom of your Vim configuration.

     ```
     " Reload vim-colemak to remap any overridden keys
-    silent! source "$HOME/.vim/bundle/vim-colemak/plugin/colemak.vim"
+    silent! source "$HOME/.vim/bundle/vim-colemak-dh/plugin/colemak-dh.vim"
     ```

     *Note: You might be using `~/.vim/plugged`.*